hatonthecat/Voynich-Manuscript/README.md

 probably had more meaning back then, with family ties being much stronger.
 That isn't to say Jost became a terrifying bailiff and Grand Inquisitor of Sion, but that he channeled much of his reaction to the history of Valais into his codexes.

 Part of this was a struggle not only for his own survival, but the survival and establishment of the Swiss state!

+---
+5:03 PM
+---

+I have added all the remaining available translations available from Google Translate- the original document has been translated into over 125 languages- all 133 or so and are in the Translations Folder.
+There are 61 language pages on for the Wikipedia entry on the Voynich Manuscript, thus it can be useful for those who do not have a native translation available yet.
+French, Spanish, and Italian translations are listed in the main directory.